jasondo-da/Credit_Card_Fraud_Machine_Learning_Model/README.md

 2024 has been a difficult year for entry-level data science jobs and for this project, I am interested in analyzing the data science field job market.
 For this project, I am utilizing a Kaggle-based dataset that web-scraped Canadian job postings for data using Selenium and BeautifulSoup.
 This dataset provides multiple interesting insights into the data science job market such as in-demand technical skills, expected work experience, and salary ranges.
 The objective of this analysis is to train multiple machine learning models from scikit-learn to find the optimal model to detect fraudulent credit card transactions.

+## Credit Card Fraud Machine Learning Model Jupyter Notebook

-### Credit Card Fraud Machine Learning Model Jupyter Notebook
+All codes of Credit Card Fraud Machine Learning Model in Jupyter Notebook

 Link: [Credit Card Fraud Machine Learning Model](https://github.com/jasondo-da/Canadian_Data_Analyst_Online_Job_Posting_Analysis/blob/main/da_job_posts_canada_analysis.ipynb)

-### Credit Card Fraud Machine Learning Model Dataset
+## Credit Card Fraud Machine Learning Model Dataset

+The dataset contains transactions made by credit cards in September 2013 by European cardholders.
+This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
+The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.

 Link: [Original Kaggle Dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data)